 Little Bustard Tetrax tetrax [IUCN: NT]

 Historically, this species was evidently more common as there are quite a number of 18th century records of this species, including several from the Lizard area.
 One was shot on the Trelowarren Estate towards the end of May 1835 and another was shot in the Lizard area on 29th Oct 1869.
-In the winter of 1874/75, coinciding with a sizable irruption into Britain, one was short in a turnip field at St Keverne on 20th Dec 1874 and another was shot near St Martin probably in early January 1975 (though whether these relate to the same bird is uncertain).
+In the winter of 1874/75, coinciding with a sizable irruption into Britain, one was shot in a turnip field at St Keverne on 20th Dec 1874 and another was shot near St Martin probably in early January 1975 (though given the uncertainty in dates, it is possible the two different sources mentioning this may in fact be referring to the same bird ).
 Another was 'taken' near Constantine in Dec 1904.